 "The upper classes generally supported the Chinese and defended them during the Seattle riots.
 They saw the need for laborers on the rails and in the mines and knew that Chinese could often be forced to work for less than whites, driving all wages down ...
 Working-class organizations like the Populists, Progressives and Knights of Labor, on the other hand, tapped into the resentment of white workers and farmers and feverishly propagated the anti-Chinese hysteria and spearheaded campaigns for anti-alien land laws" (Grant, 3).

 Fear, hate, and anger prevailed.
-Large numbers of Chinese residents, many of whom had been in the country for two decades and more, were driven out of Washington.
-It was a particularly shameful episode in the long and lamentable history of American nativism.
+Large numbers of Chinese residents, many of whom had been in the country for two decades and more, were driven out of Washington, another shameful episode in the long and lamentable history of American nativism.

 Any lingering doubts about the property rights of non-white immigrants in Washington were put to rest by a provision approved at the constitutional convention in the summer of 1889: "The ownership of land by aliens, other than those who in good faith have declared their intention to become citizens of the United States, is prohibited in this state except where acquired by inheritance, under mortgage or in good faith in the ordinary course of justice in the collection of debts" (Washington State Constitution, Art.
 2, Sec.
 33, original text).
 Every corporation in which the majority of stock was owned by aliens would be considered an alien, and so treated.
 To promote the development of certain natural resources, excluded from the prohibition of alien ownership were "lands containing valuable deposits of minerals, metals, iron, coal, or fire clay, and the necessary land for mills and machinery to be used in the development thereof and the manufacture of the products therefrom" (Washington State Constitution, Art.
 2, Sec.
 33, original text).